helenanderson/StoryShare/README.md

 StoryShare
 ==========

-Repository for Story Share website for CS147
+Repository for Story Share website for CS147.

+Let's build this thing!